bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_1_Task_definition/Sections/02_Task_parameters.rst

 It is important to annotate data structures as collections if in other tasks there are accesses to individual elements of these collections as parameters.
-Without this annotation, the runtime will not be able to identify data dependences between the collections and the individual elements.
+Without this annotation, the runtime will not be able to identify data dependencies between the collections and the individual elements.

 .. code-block:: python
     :name: task_collection_python